 As a Governor you will be responsible for engaging with our Members and the public and will be encouraged to develop your own networks so to canvass the views of Members and the public and forward these to our Board of Directors.

-As a Governor you will have a number of key responsibilities, such as:
+You will also have a number of other key responsibilities, such as:

-- Helping us plan for the future - Ensure that we are accountable to our Members and the communities that we serve - Communicating effectively with our Members and the public and developing your own networks for engaging with the wider community including minority groups - Canvassing the views and opinions of our Members and the public in relation to our forward plans and forwarding these views onto our Board of Directors - Helping to recruit new Members - Safeguarding probity and good quality healthcare.
+- Helping us plan for the future - Ensure that we are accountable to our Members and the communities that we serve - Communicating effectively with our Members and the public and developing your own networks for engaging with the wider community including minority groups - Canvassing the views and opinions of our Members and the public in relation to our forward plans and forwarding these views onto our Board of Directors - Helping to recruit new Members alongside promoting membership and the role of Governor - Safeguarding probity and good quality healthcare.

-Governors of our NHS Foundation Trust also have advisory, guardianship and strategic roles with an effective Council of Governors being crucial to our future success.
+Governors of our NHS Foundation Trust also have advisory and guardianship roles with an effective Council of Governors being crucial to our future success.

-We continually provide support to our Governors in order to develop their skills/carry out their role, and as a new Governor you would be invited to participate in our New Governor Induction Training Programme.
+We continually provide support to our Governors in order to develop their skills/carry out their role, and as a new Governor, you would be invited to participate in our New Governor Induction Training Programme.

-In order to stand for election as a Governor, you will need to request and complete a nomination form provided by the Returning Officer at Electoral Reform Services:
+In order to stand for election as a Governor, you will need to complete a nomination form - copies of which can be obtained via any of the following methods: